archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - Core concepts or principles.
 - Practical examples and real-world scenarios.
 - Decision model / mental model (visualized) if this topic guides choices.
+- Decision matrix/table (when comparing options).
 - Implementation notes / patterns / pitfalls.
+  - For A/B/N comparisons or curated highlights, use `Vs` (A/B/N) and `Showcase` (and related components) as documented in Editing Widgets (/editing/category/widgets).
+- Operational considerations (SLO/SLI targets, rollout/rollback, quotas/limits).
+- Security, privacy, and compliance implications (data classification, authn/authz, secrets).
+- Observability (logs/metrics/traces, correlation IDs, dashboards and alerts).
 - When to use / When not to use (if applicable).
 - Alternatives and related topics (link internally).
 - References (with nofollow, external-link emoji, open in new tab).